cube3power/atsd/sql/README.md

 ### FIRST

-The `FIRST` function returns the value of the first sample (or the value of expression `expr` for the first row) in the set which is ordered by datetime in ascending order.
+The `FIRST` function returns the value of the first sample (or the value of expression `expr` for the first row) in the set which is ordered by time in ascending order.

 ### LAST

-The `LAST` function returns the value of the last sample (or the value of expression `expr` for the last row) in the set which is ordered by datetime in ascending order.
+The `LAST` function returns the value of the last sample (or the value of expression `expr` for the last row) in the set which is ordered by time in ascending order.

 ### MIN_VALUE_TIME